-In June 2017, the GASB issued Statement No. 87, Leases, which will be in effect beginning fiscal year 2021.
+In June 2017, the GASB issued Statement No. 87, Leases, which was to be in effect beginning fiscal year 2021.
+GASB 95 postponed the effective date to fiscal year 2022.
 It establishes a single model for lease accounting based on the foundational principle that leases are financings of the right to use an underlying asset.
 Under this Statement, a lessee is required to recognize a lease liability and an intangible right-to-use lease asset, and a lessor is required to recognize a lease receivable and a deferred inflow of resources.
 The College is following the State's Office of Financial Management directives to prepare for the implementation of this Statement.